Mermade/jgeXml/README.md

 sEndDocument
 ```

-No event is generated for ignoreable whitespace.
+No event is generated for ignoreable whitespace, unlike SAX.
+Empty elements are normalised into sElement/sEndElement pairs.

 ## Notes

+jgeXml is a non-validating parser.

-Both when reading and writing, attributes follow the element event, as per the ordering in the source XML.
+Both when reading and writing, attributes follow after the element event, and in the order they are given in the source.

-The attributePrefix (to avoid name clashes with child elements) is configurable per parse.
+When converting to JSON, the attributePrefix (to avoid name clashes with child elements) is configurable per parse.

-Child elements can be represented as properties or objects.
+Child elements can be represented as properties or objects in JSON.

+The parser by default treats all content as strings when converting to JSON, optionally data can be coerced
+to primitive numbers or null values.

 ## Limitations

+Probably not thread safe.

+jgeXml assumes the XML is well-formed.

-jgeXml is currently schema/DTD agnostic.
+jgeXml is currently schema agnostic and staunchly atheist when it comes to DTDs.
 It can parse XML documents with schema information, but it is up to the
 consumer to interpret the namespace portions of element names.
+It cannot parse internal DTDs.
+DOCTYPEs are handled as comments.
+xmlWrite minimally supports DTDs but you must build them and the DOCTYPE yourself.

 It can parse and transform XSD files as XML, conversion to JSON schema is planned.

 The parser currently does not support CDATA segments, though the xmlWrite module does.

-The parser treats all content as strings when converting to JSON, i.e. data is not coerced
-to primitive numbers or null values.

-The parser is string-based, to process streams, read the data into a string first.
+The parser is string-based; to process streams, read the data into a string first.
+It may be memory intensive on large documents.

 ## Examples